enricllagostera/altctrls-info/docs/index.md

 ## Contributing

 Our goal is to slowly grow this list so it can help more folks.
-Feel welcome to contribute with tools and resources that help **you** to make alternative controllers or physical-digital hybrids.
+You are welcome to contribute with tools and resources that have helped you to create different ways to play / interact with a game.

-We aim to make available enough information to support people looking for tools and resources that fit their situation.
-This means providing a short description and a working link.
-If possible, include information about a tools' price and/or license.
-Also, if you have a suggestion about in which section to include it, that's great.
+We aim to make available information to support people looking for tools and resources that fit their diverse situation.
+This means providing each link with a short description and, if possible, information about price and/or license.
+If you want to add the link to a specific topic or even propose a new topic altogether, that is great too.

-Please, use the following format when suggesting a tool or resource: `[Tool](link) — description.
-Price / License.`
+Please, use the following format when contributing a tool or resource: `+ [Tool](link) — description.
+Price: <value>.
+License: <some license>.`

+Example: `+ [Johnny-Five](http://johnny-five.io/) - a JavaScript library for accessing boards and sensors.
+Price: free.
+License: MIT.`

+### Code of Conduct

 - Code of Conduct goes here.